Hautes-Alpes is a department in southeastern France, part of the larger

 Provence-Alpes-Côte d'Azur region.
 Established in 1790 during the French Revolution, it is one of the original 83 departments of France.
-The department is located in the southeastern part of the former province of
+The department is situated in the southeastern area of the former Dauphiné province and the northern part of Provence.
+It borders several French departments, such as Alpes-de-Haute-Provence, Drôme, Isère, and

 Alpine Towns and Villages

 Gap, the capital of the Hautes-Alpes department, is known for its vibrant markets and charming old town.
 Embrun was the sub-prefecture until 1926, and Saint-Véran, a beautiful village in Hautes-Alpes, is the third-highest commune in Europe.
+In contrast, Briançon, a UNESCO World Heritage site, impresses visitors with its Vauban fortifications and high-altitude appeal.
+The region also features picturesque villages such as Embrun, which overlooks

 Lake Serre-Ponçon, and